MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b> Not Available</b></summary>

-* **Message**: Admin Permissions Consent window does not close back after granting or cancelling permissions in the Desktop/ Mac Teams app.
+* **Message**: Admin Permissions Consent window doesn't close back after granting or cancelling permissions in the Desktop/ Mac Teams app.

 * **Scenario**: A developer is building a Microsoft Teams Tab application that requires opening the admin permissions consent page within the app.
-The consent window works fine on the web version of the application, but on the Desktop/ Mac Teams app, the window does not close after granting or cancelling permissions.
+The consent window works fine on the web version of the application, but on the Desktop/ Mac Teams app, the window doesn't close after granting or cancelling permissions.

-* **Resolution**: Do not mix Teams Tab SSO supports and the idea of having an admin do a pre-consent in the same place.
+* **Resolution**: Don't mix Teams Tab SSO supports and the idea of having an admin do a pre-consent in the same place.
 Provide a separate link for admin to pre-consent or rely on the standard SSO experience.<br>Use 'microsoftTeams.authentication.getAuthToken' which handles SSO better than 'authentication.authenticate'.<br>Your redirect page should call the 'notifySuccess(…)' method to close the login screen.<br>Mark your app as 'needs admin pre-approval' and set 'defaultBlockUntilAdminAction' to 'true' and 'publisherDocsUrl' to the page with the instructions for the admin.

 * **Source**: [View](https://stackoverflow.com/questions/73235113/ms-teams-tab-app-is-not-closing-back-the-admin-permissions-consent-window-in-the)